Macro Photography examples: Fill the frame photography for beginners

 Try sprinkling some water on a flower, as it adds to it's beauty and retains some freshness, but the frame is full.

 A full frame can also be attained post processing.
 If you have a red rose as shown in the first picture then crop it so that you just have the subject in the pic.
 This is a good full frame.
-Although there is some noise and the quality has faded, the picture can be sharpened (the tool used here is RawTherapee - a free tool) used on a Linux laptop.
+Although there is some noise and the quality has faded, the picture can be sharpened (the tool used here is RawTherapee - a free tool) used on a Linux (I used it on an Ubuntu Studio) laptop.

 There are many cropping tools available on your photo gallery editor on your Android or iPhone too.
 Just give it a shot